Tyrone Cash: Fictional character biography

-In the Ultimate Marvel universe, Dr. Leonard Williams was a professor at Cambridge University and a family man with a wife and children.
-Due to a disability, he relied on the aid of crutches to walk.
-Cambridge is where he worked with a young Bruce Banner.
-They worked together in order to create a Super-Soldier Formula.
-During this time, he became Bruce's "mentor" and allegedly taught Banner "everything he knows."
+Leonard Williams is a professor at Cambridge University who has an unspecified disability that forces him to use crutches to walk.
+At Cambridge, Williams works with Bruce Banner to recreate the super soldier formula.
+He becomes Banner's "mentor", having allegedly taught him "everything he knows."
 Williams disappears in an unexplained occurrence in which several people are killed, and comes to be considered a missing person.

-Leonard Williams became the first Hulk and lives as "Tyrone Cash."
-Unlike the Bruce Banner's Hulk, Tyrone Cash still retains his intellect and self-control and takes a pill containing the modified Hulk Serum as one of its ingredients.
-The years he was "missing," he was actually being monitored by S.H.I.E.L.D., while he was "murdering and pillaging his way through Africa and Asia."
-Now 16 years after the accident Leonard Williams "perished" in, Tyrone Cash resides in South America living as a ruthless gang leader.
-In order to draft Williams/Cash into the Avengers black ops team, General Nick Fury sends War Machine to retrieve him.
-War Machine approaches Cash peacefully, and tries to remind him of his previous life, but Cash turns on him, and starts brutally beating War Machine.
-During their fight, Cash shows how powerful he is and how truly sadistic and ruthless he has become.
-He plucks a one-man plane from the air and uses it as a weapon, with no remorse for killing the pilot or the others on his island.
-He threatens to quickly rebuild his "crime empire" if War Machine ruins it.
-Cash only stops fighting after War Machine says "We'll tell your wife and kid you're still alive."
+Unbeknownst to the public, Leonard Williams became the first Hulk and assumed the identity of Tyrone Cash.
+Unlike Bruce Banner, Cash retains his mind in his Hulk form.
+The years he was "missing", Cash was monitored by S.H.I.E.L.D., killing numerous people throughout Africa and Asia before becoming a gangster in South America.
+16 years later, Nick Fury sends War Machine to retrieve him and recruit him into the Ultimates.
+Cash initially refuses the offer and threatens to quickly rebuild his crime empire if War Machine ruins it.
+Cash only stops fighting after War Machine offers to tell his family that he is still alive.

 The first assignment given to Cash and his fellow Avengers is to take out the enigmatic and deadly Ghost Rider.
 In an attempt to "get the jump on" Ghost Rider the Avengers and S.H.I.E.L.D. agents stand guard at an airport.
 Ghost Rider eventually arrives to capture, and inevitably kill, his target.
-Ghost Rider ripped a man from his plane and quickly rides off, but his escape is cut short by a well placed rocket courtesy of Hawkeye.
+Ghost Rider rips a man from his plane and quickly rides off, but his escape is cut short by a well placed rocket courtesy of Hawkeye.

-Tyrone Cash is discovered to be behind the sale of S.H.I.E.L.D.-owned Super-Soldiers on the black market.
-After the Avengers attempt to take him down and arrest him, he confesses that he was secretly taking orders from Carol Danvers and that she has been selling S.H.I.E.L.D. secrets for years.
-He is taken down by Blade, who hypnotizes him and drains his Hulk Serum out of him.
-Upon being brought to the S.H.I.E.L.D.
-Helicarrier, Tyrone Cash tells Nick Fury the secrets of the Hulk Serum and is then killed by Nick Fury.
+Tyrone Cash is discovered to be behind the sale of S.H.I.E.L.D.-owned super-soldiers on the black market.
+After the Avengers attempt to take him down and arrest him, Cash confesses that he was secretly taking orders from Carol Danvers and that she has been selling S.H.I.E.L.D. secrets for years.
+Cash is taken down by Blade, who hypnotizes him and drains the Hulk serum from his body.
+Blade brings Cash to the Helicarrier, where he is killed by Nick Fury.